FaradayRF/Faraday-Software/Applications/Data/README.md

 # Faraday Data Server Proxy Application Documentation

+NOTE: This program is in active development.
+It is possible that bugs are present and features not yet added.
+Please report any bugs found or features that you feel should be included in the next release.

 ## Starting The Data Server

 First, ensure that `faraday-data` is installed properly along with the faraday `pip` installation process.